PV-Lab/FTCP/README.md

 # Authors

-The code was primarily written by Zekun Ren, with help from Siyu Isaac Parker Tian, under supervision of Prof. Tonio Buonassisi.
+The code was primarily written by Zekun Ren, and Siyu Isaac Parker Tian, under supervision of Prof. Tonio Buonassisi.